MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-A-Office-Secretary-Agriculture/part-2-Delegations-Authority-Secretary-Agriculture-General-Officers-Department/subpart-D-Delegations-Authority-Other-General-Officers-Agency-Heads/section-2.28.md

 (2) Oversee all financial management activities relating to the programs and operations of the Department and component agencies.

-(3) Develop and maintain an integrated accounting and financial system for the Department and component agencies, including financial reporting and internal controls, which -
+(3) Develop and maintain an integrated accounting and financial system for the Department and component agencies, including financial reporting and internal controls, which—

 (i) Complies with applicable accounting principles, standards, and requirements, and internal control standards;